Settlement reached over daughter's death

 Hineihana’s mother Tracey Elvins — who spent 17 years with her former partner trying for a child — filed documents with the High Court in July last year seeking $500,000.

-About $20,000 of that would cover her daughter’s headstone, funeral and other costs which she paid for with her former partner Sam Mausii.
+About $20,000 of that would cover her daughter’s headstone, funeral and other costs which she paid for with her former partner and Hineihana’s doting father Sam Mausii.

 "The defendant owed the plaintiff, as Hineihana’s mother, a duty of care to ensure that she did not suffer a psychiatric illness through nervous shock if Hineihana did not receive the expected standard of care and medical treatment," the statement of claim said.